Search & Filter HTML Table Data With JavaScript

 Putting It All Together

-I setup a full working example over on CodePen if you want to check it out.
+I setup a full working example if you want to check it out.

 const searchInput = document.getElementById("search-input");